jolivain/trusted-firmware-a/docs/design/cpu-specific-build-macros.rst

   Cortex-A78C CPU.
 This needs to be enabled for revisions r0p1 and r0p2.
   This erratum is still open.

+- ``ERRATA_A78C_1827430`` : This applies errata 1827430 workaround to
+  Cortex-A78C CPU.
+This needs to be enabled for revision r0p0.
+The erratum is fixed in r0p1.

 For Cortex-X1 CPU, the following errata build flags are defined:

 - ``ERRATA_X1_1821534`` : This applies errata 1821534 workaround to Cortex-X1